Why dogs get gas and how to prevent It

 The role of bacterial microflora on flatulence

 Bacterial microflora is crucial to proper digestion and reducing flatulence.
-A diverse population of bacteria also prevents growth of disease and flatulence-causing bacteria.
-It is also extremely important for proper immune system function because 80 percent of immune system function is directly related to the bowel.
+A diverse population of bacteria also prevents the growth of disease and flatulence-causing bacteria.
+It is also extremely important for proper immune system function because 80 percent is directly related to the bowel.
 The healthier the microflora, the less flatulence and more efficient immunity.

 Why low carbohydrate food is better

 Grain and starches are not a natural part of a canine's diet.
-Dogs have much shorter digestive tracts than herbivores and can not process high carb foods very well.
+Dogs have much shorter digestive tracts than herbivores and can't process high carb foods very well.
 This often results in excessive food fermentation and flatulence.

-The over-use of antibiotics in veterinary medicine is also directly related to flatulence.
-Such practices kill off the beneficial probiotic bacteria and allows resistant pathogenic bacteria to thrive.
+The overuse of antibiotics in veterinary medicine is also directly related to flatulence.
+Such practices kill off the beneficial probiotic bacteria and allow resistant pathogenic bacteria to thrive.

 10 simple steps to prevent flatulence

-- Avoid any grain-based treats and make sure that your dog doesn’t get junk food from others.
+- Avoid any grain-based treats and make sure your dog doesn’t get junk food from others.